The History of Kensal Green Cemetery and West London Crematorium

 “The most conspicuous objects in this part of the cemetery are the chapel and the colonnade.
 The chapel stands nearly in the centre of the ground, and is intended for the performance of the burial service according to the rites of the Church of England.
 It is a very appropriate little building though not so large or so handsome as that in the unconsecrated ground; but we are informed this is only a temporary structure, a site having been reserved for the erection of another on a more extended scale.
 Along part of the northern boundary-wall a series of catacombs extends, which are at present calculated to contain about 2000 coffins.
 The line of these vaults is indicated, above ground, by a colonnade of Greek architecture, designed for the preservation of tablets and other monuments in memory of the persons whose bodies are deposited underneath.”

-This landscaping transformed the Cemetery into a form of memorial garden, and an attractive location for the tombs of the rich and famous, the burial of HRI-] Prince Augustus Frederick, Duke of Sussex, (1773-1843) and his sister HRH The Princess Sophia (1777- 848) establishing Kensal Green as a society burial ground.
-The Cemetery also became very successful because the plots could be acquired with the right of interment in perpetuity They were more expensive than any of the other joint stock cemeteries in London.
+This landscaping transformed the Cemetery into a form of memorial garden, and an attractive location for the tombs of the rich and famous, the burial of HRH Prince Augustus Frederick, Duke of Sussex, (1773-1843) and his sister HRH The Princess Sophia (1777- 848) establishing Kensal Green as a society burial ground.

-Initially the area of the Cemetery was 55 acres, and a further 22 acres were developed on existing land to the west of the cemetery The West London Crematorium and Gardens of Remembrance were also developed in the east of this area in 1939 and currently operate separately.
+Initially the area of the Cemetery was 55 acres, and a further 22 acres were developed on existing land to the west of the Cemetery.
+The West London Crematorium and Gardens of Remembrance were also developed in the east of this area in 1939 which are also run and maintained by the General Cemetery Company.

 The Friends took the lead in restoring the Dissenters’ Chapel completed in May 1997.
 The Historic Chapels Trust leased the Chapel from the General Cemetery Company and assisted by grants from the Council (through North Kensington City Challenge), English Heritage and the Heritage Lottery Fund, refurbished the chapel and built new visitor facilities.
-Subsequently the Chapel has been sub-let to the Friends.
-The visitor centre provides an office and meeting space with a new access to it from Ladbroke Grove.
+Subsequently the Chapel has become the home of the Friends of Kensal Green Cemetery.